giuseppe998e/matebook-14-2021-configs/README.md

 <br>
 This configuration is used on ArchLinux with Gnome + Wayland (1-1 gestures & fractional scaling at 150%).<br>
 It tries to maximize battery life: currently reaching 13/14 hours of normal use, mainly programming software (with the "battery care" set at 80%).<br>
-Another goal is to try to keep a system theme as equal as possible among all applications.
+Another goal is to try to keep a system theme as equal as possible among all applications.<br><br>

+**N.B.**
+- The files in `/boot/loader` are used for `systemd-boot` and **must** be edited
+- The files in `/etc/sudoers.d/` uses my username, so should be edited
+- The changes of `/etc/dconf/...` must be applied using `sudo dconf update`
+- When the battery reaches `5%` the system goes into hibernation, this behavior can be changed in the `/etc/udev/rules.d/99-lowbat.rules` file

 ## Packages
   * [`adw-gtk3`](https://aur.archlinux.org/packages/adw-gtk3)